-LSCA Ref Description Landscape Comments Include in Allocate Figure 1) The state of the s Capacity 11.1 Boundary? n site?
-38 Former school site Brownfield inside SB See 3A below Already in 3 - 1 3A Adj former school Medium to High To be developed jointly with Area Ref 3B, above.
+SCA Ref see igure 1) Description Landscape Capacity Comments Include in Settlement Boundary?
+Allocate site?
+Dwellings achievable 3B Former school site Brownfield inside SB See 3A below Already in See 3A below See 3A below ЗА Adj former school Medium to High To be developed jointly with Area Ref 3B, above.
 Indicative layout indicates 14 dwellings.
 Landowner confirmed willingness to develop in Plan period.
-Yes 16A1 Redland Drive Landowner does not wish to develop.
+Yes Yes 14 16A1 Redland Drive Landowner does not wish to develop.
 Land is actively managed to encourage flora.
-No 16A2 Redland Drive No highway access or reasonable prospect of access.
-No Total Total to this level 1A Picton Gardens Between Medium This site is a commercial nursery.
+No No 0 16A2 Redland Drive No highway access or reasonable prospect of access.
+No No 0 Tota to this level 14 1A Picton Gardens Between Medium and This site is a commercial nursery.
 Landowner does not wish to develop within the Plan timescale.
-No 19 Cowl Barn Lane Medium to High Rejected in SHLAA 2012, not considered acheivable because of highway authority's concerns and difficulty cost of upgrading access.
+No No 0 19 Cowl Barn Lane Medium to High Rejected in SHLAA 2012, not considered acheivable because of highway authority's concerns and difficulty cost of upgrading access.
 Impacts on historic orchard.
-No Total Total to this level 7A 3rd side village green Landowner does not wish to develop in Plan period.
-No 17A N of Cowl Barn Lane Medium No public road access, worsens issues for Area 19.
-No 20 Downs school Downs School, include in SB because fully developed.
-Yes Total Total to this level 5A Tan House Farm Between Low Generally developed today, a barn may be converted.
-Yes 7B 3rd side village green and Medium Landowner does not wish to develop in Plan period.
-No 12 Grovesend Land owner willing to develop subject to NDP approval.
+No No 0 Total to this level 14 7A 3rd side village green Landowner does not wish to develop in Plan period.
+No No 0 17A N of Cowl Barn Lane Medium No public road access, worsens issues for Area 19.
+No No 0 20 Downs school Downs School, include in SB because fully developed.
+Yes No 0 Tota to this level 14 5A Tan House Farm Between Low Generally developed today, a barn may be converted.
+Yes No 1 7B 3rd side village green and Medium Landowner does not wish to develop in Plan period.
+No No 0 12 Grovesend Land owner willing to develop subject to NDP approval.
 Indicative layout indicates 32 properties appropriate.
-Yes Total Total to this level 22 nor Low to Not required to achieve target.
+Yes Yes 32 Total to this level 47 22 The Gap site, north of Thai Low to Not required to achieve target.
 Landowner not consulted.
-No • inai consulted. 모 Plot 3, 5, 15, 16, 17.
-Between Lines Development considered unacceptable in the AONB No Plots 1, 2 Plots 1, 2, 4, 6, 7, 8, 9, 10, 11, 13, Low Development considered unacceptable in the No
+No No 0 P lot 3, 5, 15, 16, 17.
+Between Low and Low to Development considered unacceptable in the AONB No No 0 Plots 1, 2, 4, 6, 7, 8, 9, 10, 11, 13, 14, 17, 18, 21B Low Development considered unacceptable in the AONB No No 0